thesse1/webmethods-api-gateway-staging/README.md

 | Export API(s) from DESIGN API Gateway in which environment set? | webm_io (default) or azure_demo_01 |
 | Message for the commit in Git? | The change will be committed with this commit message |

 This pipeline can be used for exporting new versions of the zzz_ negative test cases.
+It can also be used for new API projects which have not yet been accounted for in the definition of the `Export seletced API project from DESIGN` pipeline.

 ## Pipelines for API Gateway configurations